 Our current showrooms are located close to the City of London and are well served by public transport.

 They are just a stone’s throw from our former Shoreditch workshops, and minutes away from Haggerston Park and Hackney City Farm

-We display twenty beds in various sizes and finishes, and the full range of mattresses for customers to sample.
+We display our wooden beds in various sizes and finishes, and the full range of mattresses for customers to sample.

 Other local attractions include Columbia and Broadway Markets and the Geffrye Museum’s famous domestic furniture exhibitions.